Dr. Ulrike Schumann

 What is your favourite cuisine?

-I am a new addition to the Clear Vision Research Lab, bringing my expertise in RNA biology to the fold.
 I studied biotechnology in Jena, Germany and then moved to Aberdeen, Scotland to complete my Master’s degree studying the gating properties of mechanosensitive ion channels.
 I continued my PhD studies in Aberdeen to understand the role of these mechanosensitive ion channels in the late blight pathogen Phytophthora infestans.
-This research kindled my interest in host-pathogen interactions, which prompted me to accept a Post-doctoral position at CSIRO (then Plant Industry) in Canberra, Australia.
+This research kindled my interest in host-pathogen interactions, which prompted me to accept a Post-doctoral position at CSIRO in Canberra, Australia.
 I undertook research to characterise the RNA silencing machinery in the plant-pathogenic fungus Fusarium oxysporum, working with small interfering RNAs and micro RNAs.
 I expanded my work to investigate the role of epigenetics in the defence response of Arabidopsis thaliana.
 To deepen my knowledge of epitranscriptomic processes, I joined the RNA biology group at the ANU (JSCMR) and investigated the role of 5-methylcytosine in mRNA translation.

 I am passionate about fundamental research, and I believe that a thorough understanding of the cellular processes underlying disease development will give an advantage to specifically exploit these for therapeutic solutions.
-I have always been keen for my research to contribute the development of novel technologies.
-Joining the Clear Vision Research Lab will bring me closer to that goal as it will allow me to directly connect fundamental research with the development of targeted therapeutics.
+I have always been keen for my research to contribute to the development of novel technologies.